JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 ## Setup Details
-The configuration page for the Wireless Gateway is very similar to the WiFi IoT Sensor.
+The configuration page for the WiFi Gateway is very similar to the WiFi IoT Sensor.
 An added features include the option to establish a secure/encrypted (https) connection to the server or not.
 It also has the option for Celsius to Farenheit conversion.

 {% include image.html file="SetupScreen.jpg" alt="WiFi RF Relay Setup Page"%}